shentufoundation/shentu/module_specs/module_specs.md

 CertiK Chain is built with Cosmos SDK, which organizes the application's functionality into several components, or modules.
 Here we document the modules that are unique to CertiK Chain.

-See also the [CertiK Chain Whitepaper](https://www.certik.foundation/whitepaper) for a conceptual overview of the CertiK Chain ecosystem.
+This documentation dives into the technical specifics of the CertiK Chain modules, and is geared towards a developer audience.
+See the [CertiK Chain Whitepaper](https://www.certik.foundation/whitepaper) for a conceptual overview of the CertiK Chain ecosystem.

 ## Cosmos SDK Modules